reata/sqllineage/README.md

 ```

 ### Column-Level Lineage
-We also support column level lineage in command line interface, set level option to column, all column lineage path will
+We also support column level lineage in command line interface, set level option to column (`--level=column` flag),
-be printed.
+and all column lineage path will be printed.

 ```sql
 INSERT OVERWRITE TABLE foo